 'Consistent' Earnings Surprises

-We hypothesize that analysts with a bullish stock recommendation have an interest that they subsequently not be contradicted by negative firm-specific news.
-As a result, these analysts report conservative, i.e., downward biased, earnings forecasts so that the company is less likely to experience a negative earnings surprise.
-Analogously, analysts with a bearish recommendation report upward biased earnings forecasts in order to avoid positive earnings surprises.
-Consistent with this notion, we find that stock recommendations significantly and positively predict subsequent earnings surprises, in particular, narrow beats versus narrow misses.
-This predictability is concentrated in situations where the motivation for such behavior is particularly strong.
-Stock recommendations also predict earnings announcement day returns.
-A long-short portfolio that exploits this predictability earns abnormal returns of 157 basis points per month.
+We hypothesize that analysts with a bullish stock recommendation have an interest in not being subsequently contradicted by negative firm-specific news.
+As a result, these analysts report downward-biased earnings forecasts so that the company is less likely to experience a negative earnings surprise.
+Analogously, analysts with a bearish recommendation report upward biased earnings forecasts so that the firm is less likely to experience a strong positive earnings surprise.
+Consistent with this notion, we find that stock recommendations significantly and positively predict subsequent earnings surprises, as well as narrow beats versus narrow misses.
+Stock recommendations also predict earnings-announcement-day returns.
+A long-short portfolio that exploits this predictability earns abnormal returns of 125 basis points per month.

 Keywords: Stock recommendations, Biased earnings forecasts, Career concerns

 Suggested Citation: Suggested Citation